 Step 3: Write The Date When You Have Written the Landlord Reference Letter

 Make sure to write the date of the letter’s creation.
 This is very beneficial especially in cases where the letter has not been delivered on time.
-Write the complete and exact date when you have finalized the letter and sent it to the new landlord.
+Write the complete and exact date when you have finalized the formal letter and sent it to the new landlord.

 Step 4: Specify the Information of the New Landlord in a Detailed Inside Address